pi-bot/arduino-examples/README.md

 Because most of what we're doing is text based its pretty convenient to use the GitHub website to edit files and commit the changes .
 I've been doing this alot as its easier to then update the repo locally with a simple:

 ```
-git pull
+ sudo git pull
 ````

 ###Folder Structure

 I've just found out that the Arduino IDE expects each sketch (ending .ino) to exist in a folder of the same name.
 For this reason we will need to have many folders.
 See [here](https://programmingelectronics.com/understanding-the-arduino-sketchbook-opening-and-saving-arduino-sketches/) for a guide on how the arduino uses the scketchbook.
+The arduino uses the same pattern for the examples directory.

 ###Pushing a local repo to git